 If you’re thinking about taking on an apprentice, congratulations!

 Apprenticeships are the way most of us got our start in the industry.
 Taking on an apprentice of your own is an excellent way to share all your knowledge and experience, give back to the industry, and play a part in training the next generation of technicians.
-In fact, three-quarters of Capricorn Members told our 2020 State of the Nation survey that training the next generation was the main reason they took on an apprentice.
+In fact, 66% of Capricorn Members surveyed told our 2022 State of the Nation report that training the next generation was the main reason they took on an apprentice.

 But it’s a big commitment.
 It takes time, effort and dedication.
 The good news is you don’t have to do it alone — there’s a lot of support out there for mechanical workshop owners who employ apprentices.

 In this article you’ll find links to the information you need to know in your home country or state, including information about the various incentives you can leverage to your advantage, to make taking on an apprentice even more worthwhile.

 Across Australia and New Zealand, governments are offering incentives to help get young people into apprenticeships.

 The New Zealand Government is currently offering business owners an incentive to take on apprentices, called Apprenticeship Boost, which subsidises wages for first- and second-year apprentices.
 It’s a response to the economic impacts of Covid-19 and is available until the end of December 2023.
 Here’s how to apply.

 There’s also a special adult training program called Mana in Mahi, for those who need extra help to get into long-term work, which may suit your needs.

 You’ll find general information relevant to taking on an apprentice in New Zealand at these links: